benko/amq-openshift/README.md

 * Make sure there are as many `PersistentVolume`s available as the number of brokers you intend to run.
-(Unfortunately there is no way to obtain a list of PVs as a normal user - ask your cluster admin or look it up in documentation.)
+(Unfortunately there is no way to obtain a list of PVs as a normal user - ask your cluster admin, check the project limits, or look it up in documentation.)

 ## deploying